ledjonceca/PigeonChat_Master/README.md

 Your Pigeon Development Team:
-  Ledjon Ceca
+  Ledjon Ceca,
-  Joel Levy
+  Joel Levy,
-  Brian Lynch
+  Brian Lynch,
-  Filipp Shvyrkov
+  Filipp Shvyrkov.

 Pigeon is a simple message board Android application.
 Use it, and enjoy.
 Contact bsu.pigeon@gmail.com with any questions, comments, or concerns.